rjmangubat23/Vp9-build-for-PjSip-Android/README.md

 After that, take your libvpx.a file which was previously built on your VP9 source and copy it and paste it on the <third party> libs folder of your PJSIP source which can be found on this path: /(Path of your PJSIP source)/third_party/lib

-Next, Go to the build.mak.in file of your PJSIP source, which can be found in /(Path of your PJSIP source)/build.mak.in Open it with whichsoever notepad you use(I use atom), goto line 279 (which it usually is) or look for via search, "@LIBS@" which is in the export APP_LDLIBS command and paste "-lvpx" which will make your makefile locate for the VP9 codec library via the third_party libraries linked to pjsip.
+Next, Go to the build.mak.in file of your PJSIP source, which can be found in /(Path of your PJSIP source)/build.mak.in Open it with whichsoever notepad you use(I use atom), goto line 279 (which where it usually is) or look for via search, "@LIBS@" which is in the export APP_LDLIBS command and paste "-lvpx" which will make your makefile locate for the VP9 codec library via the third_party libraries linked to pjsip.

 Your build.mak.in file, for its export APP_LDLIBS command must look like this: